drowe67/freedv-gui/USER_MANUAL.md

 ### Reporting

-While not required, it is recommended to enable PSK Reporter reporting so that others can see who is currently receiving them.
+While not required, it is recommended to enable reporting so that others can see who is currently receiving them.
 Both sides of a contact must have this enabled in order for this feature to work.
-To configure PSK Reporter reporting, simply enable the feature here and enter your callsign and current grid square.
+To configure reporting, simply enable the feature here and enter your callsign and current grid square.

-For more information about the PSK Reporter feature, see the "PSK Reporter" section below.
+For more information about the reporting feature, see the "FreeDV Reporting" section below.

 ## Advanced Setup